 The best way to find yourself is to lose yourself in the service of others.

-On October 19, 1953, Entre Nous released its first cookbook, The Florida Food Fare.
-The price of the cookbook was $3, and the first year's profits were $2,637.
-The first $2,000 was pledged to Happiness House, a local facility for special needs children.
+Probably the most involved project the club was involved in was the publishing of the first cookbook, The Florida Food Fare, in 1953.
+Over five thousand books were printed, and that cookbook is now a much sought-after treasure.
+The first $2,000 earned from the sale of the book (at $3 each) was pledged to Happiness House, (a local facility for special needs children).
 It is estimated that The Florida Food Fare cookbook earned over $7,500 for Entre Nous' community causes.

 If you would like to donate to Entre Nous so we can continue to provide for the citizens of Manatee County, Please click below